vxcall/Dainsleif/README.md

 ### :rotating_light: WARNING

-If the hacks doesn't work correctly, click `Update offsets` in the menu bar.
+If the hacks doesn't work correctly, click `Update offsets` in the menu bar when you are in game (BOT practice is fine).
 Then everything should be ok.

 If the game crashed as soon as you inject the hack, go to [hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp) and copy `dwClientState` from hazedumper to your local `Offsets.cpp` in the Dainsleif directory.